KhaledSamir/KhaledSamir/README.md

 ### Hi there 👋

+Passionate full-stack software engineer with over 6 years of experience developing successful applications.
+Always up for a challenge and learning new things!

+⚡ Fun fact: My first salary was around $500!

 <!--
 **KhaledSamir/KhaledSamir** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.